Mitzi Gaynor: Stardom

-Fox put her in another biopic, The I Don't Care Girl (1952) and she played Eva Tanguay.
+Fox cast her in The I Don't Care Girl (1952) as Eva Tanguay.
 The film made $1.25 million.
 Gaynor starred in Down Among the Sheltering Palms (1953), playing a South Sea island girl.
-She was the female lead in a Western, Three Young Texans (1954).
+She was the female lead in Three Young Texans (1954).
 Gaynor's most popular film in her time at Fox was Irving Berlin's There's No Business Like Show Business (1954).
-She was billed after Ethel Merman, Dan Dailey, Marilyn Monroe, Donald O'Connor and Johnnie Ray.
+She was billed after Ethel Merman, Donald O'Connor, Marilyn Monroe, Dan Dailey, and Johnnie Ray.

 Jack Bean

 Gaynor married Jack Bean, a talent agent and public relations executive for MCA, in San Francisco on November 18, 1954.
 Their home was on North Arden Drive in Beverly Hills, California.
-She had just been released from Twentieth Century-Fox (before the start of There's No Business Like Show Business) with four years left on her contract and decided with the time off to get married.
+She had just been released from 20th Century-Fox (before the start of There's No Business Like Show Business) with four years left on her contract, and decided that since she had the time off, she would get married.
 The union was childless.
-After their marriage, Bean quit MCA and started his publicity firm called Bean & Rose and managed Gaynor's career.
+After their marriage, Bean quit MCA, started his publicity firm named Bean and Rose, and managed Gaynor's career.

 Paramount

-In 1956, Gaynor appeared in the Paramount remake of Anything Goes, co-starring Bing Crosby, Donald O'Connor, and Zizi Jeanmaire, loosely based on the musical by Cole Porter, P.G.
-Wodehouse and Guy Bolton.
-Paramount cast her in another remake, The Birds and the Bees (1956), playing the role originated by Barbara Stanwyck in The Lady Eve (1941).
+In 1956, Gaynor appeared in the Paramount remake of Anything Goes, co-starring Bing Crosby, Donald O'Connor, and Zizi Jeanmaire, loosely based on the musical by Cole Porter, P. G. Wodehouse, and Guy Bolton.
+Paramount cast her in The Birds and the Bees (1956), playing the role originated by Barbara Stanwyck in The Lady Eve (1941).
 Her third film for Paramount was The Joker Is Wild (1957), a biopic of Joe E. Lewis starring Frank Sinatra, in which Gaynor played the female lead.
 In 1957, Gaynor appeared in MGM's Les Girls, directed by George Cukor, with Gene Kelly and Kay Kendall.

 South Pacific

-Her biggest international fame came from her starring role as Ensign Nellie Forbush in the film version of Rodgers and Hammerstein's South Pacific.
-For her performance, she was nominated for a Best Actress Golden Globe Award.
+Gaynor's greatest international fame came from her starring role as Ensign Nellie Forbush in the film version of Rodgers and Hammerstein's South Pacific.
+For her performance, she was nominated for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical at the 1959 awards.

-Gaynor followed this with a comedy at MGM, Happy Anniversary (1959) opposite David Niven, and the United Kingdom production Surprise Package (1960), a musical comedy thriller directed by Stanley Donen.
+Gaynor followed that with Happy Anniversary (1959), co-starring David Niven, and the United Kingdom production Surprise Package (1960), a musical comedy thriller directed by Stanley Donen.
 Her co-stars were Yul Brynner and Noël Coward.
-The film's theme song was composed by Jimmy Van Heusen and Sammy Cahn, music and lyrics, respectively.
+The film's theme song is by Jimmy Van Heusen and Sammy Cahn (music and lyrics, respectively).
 Dancing and singing in a duet with Noël Coward, Gaynor performed this song in the film.
-Her latest film role was For Love or Money (1963), starring Kirk Douglas.
+Her last film role of this period was For Love or Money (1963), starring Kirk Douglas.